Goutproof: impervious or resistant to; protecting against gout.

 The “Oh, Sh-t” moment that made me realize my condition could seriously affect my life was when I woke up one Sunday in tremendous pain.
 My right knee had swelled up to twice its normal size.
 (I plan to share the now hilarious details of this four day ordeal from St. Patrick’s Day in a future post!)

 Out of the good painkillers, I was stuck at home for three straight days.
 I could barely sleep or stand because of the relentless pain.
 Regretfully, I had to miss three important days of work.

 On the fourth day, I was able to hobble to my new doctor.
 He tested for uric acid.
-Results was an insanely high level at 9.2 mg/dL.
+The result was an insanely high level at 9.2 mg/dL.
 The normal range is about 3.4-7.0 mg/dL for men.
 He could not believe my previous doctor never checked for gout.
-As a result, I was prescribed two medications; one for lowering uric acid production and the other reducing inflammation.
+As a result, I was prescribed two medications; one for lowering uric acid production and the other for reducing inflammation.
 My life with gout officially started.

 Did I learn my lesson then?
 Nope.
 Did I change my eating or drinking habits?
 Nope.
-I loved to eating good food and drinking good beer too much!
+I love eating good food and drinking good beer too much!
 For the next several years I became overly dependent on my meds to save me from recurring gout attacks.
 I was taking way too many pills, too often.
 My diet still was terrible and my gout always struck back.

 So, do I need to write more to prove I’m a true gout sufferer and not a paid writer?
 I’m not new to the game of gout.
-Like I said, I plan to share valuable insights, lessons learned, as well as ridiculously the true stories dealing with this so called disease of kings, gouty arthritis.
+Like I said, I plan to share valuable insights, lessons learned, as well as ridiculously true stories dealing with this so called disease of kings, gouty arthritis.